jedestep/msched/README.md

 def foo():
     print "hello world!"
 ```
+Now, whenever any collection receives an insert where the _id field is 1, foo() will be called.

 Now that your scheduler file is ready to go, simply start up the runner:
 ``` > sudo python runner.py 27017```